fireplusteam/ios-swift-for-vs-code/README.md

 ## Known Issues

 -   You still need Xcode to use SwiftUI preview or edit storyboard/assets/project settings.
+-   Running/debugging on device is not currently supported.
 -   [sourcekit-lsp](https://github.com/apple/sourcekit-lsp) use indexing while build. if you find definition or references is not work correctly, just build it to update index or restart Swift LSP in VS Code.
 -   When running for the first time, **you need to ensure that the log is complete**, otherwise some files cannot obtain the correct flags.
 -   If Generating of project is not working as expected or generates some kind of errors if Xcode opens the same project file, you simply need to update **xcodeproj** lib and ruby library to the latest